frontop137/frontop137.github.io/index.md

 ---

 ## News {#news}
-- 2025-11 - I successfully passed my Qualifying Exam!
+- 2025-11 - I successfully passed my **Qualifying Exam**!
 Many thanks to Prof. Walid Saad, Prof. Tom Hou, and Dr. Yi Shi. :tada:
 - 2025-10 - One paper was submitted to IEEE Transactions on Wireless Communications.
 - 2025-08 - One paper was accepted by IEEE MILCOM. :tada:
 - 2025-07 - One paper was submitted to IEEE INFOCOM.